cascadet/AfricaUrbanPop/README.md

 - ESRI Inc. Gridded Population of the World 2016
 - LandScan 2015

-The code is currently written in Jupyter Notebooks (Steps 1-6) located in the Notebook directory.
+The Python code is currently written in Jupyter Notebooks (Steps 1-6) located in the Notebook directory.
 Some of functions have been ported to the SRC directory as .py files (more will be soon).

 **The final urban population data used in our analysis (available as both shape and csv files) is in ERL_Data directory in the repo.** Please see the README.txt file included in that directory for details.
 Also included is the manually buffered Africa shape file we used to clip rasters.